SLKone/SLKone.github.io/_sub-industries/pharma-and-biotech.md

 parent: Healthcare
 order: 2
 title: "Pharma and Biotech"
-description: "We help pharma and biotech companies shorten R&D cycles, steady global supply chains, and win market access, with analytics applied where it earns its place."
+description: "We help pharma and biotech companies shorten R&D cycles, steady global supply chains, and win market access with portfolio, supply, and market-access analysis."
 subtitle: "Pharma and biotech companies carry long development timelines and tight regulatory scrutiny.
 We work alongside your team to shorten R&D cycles, steady the supply chain, and clear the path to market, with the same people start to finish."
 challenges:
   - "Long and costly R&D cycles"